GAJA-hash/hello-world/README.md

 I am here to learn and practice  python language.

-I'm using the e book
+I'm using some e books and tutorial